College for Health, Community and Policy

 Concepts related to nutrigenomics, immunology, pharmacology, fluid and electrolyte balance, acid-based balance, response to injury, complex diseases, and metabolic aberrations.
 Course Fees: GH01 $75; LRH1 $10; STSH $18.

-Fundamentals of complementary and alternative medicines, nutritional supplement, ergogenics, herbs, and functional foods; and issues related to their use in health and physical performance.
-Course Fees: GH01 $75; LRH1 $10; STSH $18.
+The fundamentals of complementary and alternative medicines, dietary supplements, ergogenics, herbs, and functional foods, and issues related to their use in health and physical performance.
+Course Fee: GH01 $75; LRH1 $10; STSH $18.

 NDT 5343.
 Integration of Metabolism.
 (3-0) 3 Credit Hours.